Glimakra-Webbutvecklare-2021/react_tips/README.md

 ADDITIONS

-- the package 'react-responsive'. i think its a good and simple tool for making you app responsive. in this app i add a classname to my div className="App" based screenwidth, and change the background color based on the classname.
+- the package 'react-responsive'. i think its a good and simple tool for making you app responsive. in this app i add a classname to my div className="App" based screenwidth, and change the background color based on the classname. if you want to use it in other components - use useContext and provide it.